darenasc/awesome-data-for-good/README.md

 * [Data Science for the Public Sector](https://github.com/DS4PS/).
 Courses and tools to create capacity and attract talent in the public and nonprofit sectors
 * [Data to the People](https://www.datatothepeople.org).
 Data To The People is a global leader in data literacy assessment and development.
 * [Decision Tree for the Responsible Application of AI](https://www.aaas.org/ai2/projects/decision-tree-practitioners).
 A guide to operationalizing a broad set of principles that AAAS has identified as core components of an ethical approach to developing and implementing artificial intelligence.
+* [DFx Viz Tool](https://data.undp.org/tools/viz-tool).
+This tool lets you transform numbers into compelling visual stories with ease and precision.
 * [fAIr: AI-assisted Mapping](https://github.com/hotosm/fAIr).
 Open AI-assisted mapping service developed by the [Humanitarian OpenStreetMap Team (HOT)](https://www.hotosm.org/) that aims to improve the efficiency and accuracy of mapping efforts for humanitarian purposes.
 * [GapMinder](https://www.gapminder.org).
 Gapminder identifies systematic misconceptions about important global trends and proportions and uses reliable data to develop easy to understand teaching materials to rid people of their misconceptions.
 * [Global Index on Responsible AI](https://www.responsibleaiindex.org).
 Measuring progress on the responsible use of AI in over 120 countries around the world.